josuegcp95/CalculatorApp/README.md

 - XCTest

 ## What I've Learned:
-- How to work with Storyboard, Autolayout, and stack views
+- How to work with storyboard, auto layout, and stack views
 - How to write logic to perform math operations
 - How to write unit tests